instill-ai/.github/profile/README.md

 We're dedicated to bringing AI into the modern data stack by solving unstructured data ETL.
 Our tools are built on an open and maintainable framework, designed to empower communities to benefit and actively engage.

-### Instill Core: Open-source Unstructured Data Infrastructure Stack
+### Instill Core: Open-source Unstructured Data ETL Stack

-Explore our open-source unstructured data infrastructure stack, comprising a collection of source-available projects designed to streamline every aspect of building versatile AI features with unstructured data.
+Explore the open-source unstructured data ETL stack, comprising a collection of source-available projects designed to streamline every aspect of building versatile AI features with unstructured data.
 Dive into the potential in our [documentation](https://www.instill.tech/docs).

 <details>
   <summary><b>🔮 <a href="https://github.com/instill-ai/core" target="_blank">Instill Core</a>: The foundation for self-hosting Instill VDP and Instill Model</b></summary><br>